youtube/youtube-chat-for-minecraft/README.md

 3. Open the [API Library](https://console.developers.google.com/apis/library?project=_)
     and ensure that your application is registered to use the YouTube Data API.

-4. Download the json credentials by clicking the following icon for your
+4. Download the client ID JSON by clicking the following icon for your
   project: ![Download json](download_json.png)

-5. Run the YouTube Chat jar from a terminal to obtain authorization credentials, pasting the json credentials when prompted:
+5. Run the YouTube Chat jar from a terminal to obtain authorization credentials, pasting the downloaded json when prompted:

 ```
 java -jar ytchat-1.0.3.jar login